Heterogeneity Analysis with Heterogeneous Treatments: Multi-valued Treatment Effect Analysis versus Decomposition: Local Power Analysis

-Table \ref{tab:power1} contains the analytical approximate local power functions for Wald, supremum, and decomposition based tests.
-We can see that both Wald and supremum based tests have non-trivial power around the strong null.
+Table \ref{tab:power1} summarizes the local power properties.
+Wald- and supremum-based tests have non-trivial power around the strong null.
 Wald has more power against dense alternatives and supremum against sparse alternatives as expected.
 However, power deteriorates quickly at an approximate $1/\sqrt{J}$ rate for both even when differences are relevant at each coordinate, i.e.~$||\xi||_2^2/J > 0$ (and thus also $||\xi||_\infty > 0$).
 For the supremum test, large $J$ leads to trivial power $\alpha$.
 For the Wald test, there can still be non-trivial power in high dimensions if the alternative is very dense in the sense that $||\xi||_2^2/J \nrightarrow 0$.
 However, when only a few (relative to $J$) group means are different, then the Wald test also deteriorates to trivial power.
-The decomposition based test, on the other hand, has local power properties that are more robust to the dimensionality of the effective treatment.
+The decomposition-based test, on the other hand, has local power properties that are more robust to the dimensionality of the effective treatment.
 In particular, it has non-trivial power as $J\rightarrow \infty$ as long as the local propensity weighted differences are non-zero $\sum_{t\in\ta}e_{ta}\xi_t \neq 0$.
 Under sparse deviations from the strong null hypothesis, this metric can also be small.
-Under more dense deviations, however, this can provide non-trivial power even when $J$ is large.
-Thus, there is a trade-off between using conventional $\ell_p$ based tests and the decomposition analogues for rejecting the strong null: If the dimension of the effective treatment is large, these $\ell_p$ tests have low to trivial power.
-The decomposition based test scales significantly better with $J$ but has little to trivial power against very sparse local alternatives and the direction where ($e_{ta}$-weighted) positive and negative deviations over the different treatment groups $\tau_{t,0}(\xg) - \tau_{t,0}(\xgp)$ aggregate to zero.
+Under denser deviations, however, this can provide non-trivial power even when $J$ is large.
+Thus, there is a trade-off between using conventional $\ell_p$-based tests and the decomposition analogues for rejecting the strong null: If the dimension of the effective treatment is large, these $\ell_p$ tests have low or trivial power.
+The decomposition-based test scales significantly better with $J$ but has little to trivial power against very sparse local alternatives and the direction where ($e_{ta}$-weighted) positive and negative deviations over the different treatment groups $\tau_{t,0}(\xg) - \tau_{t,0}(\xgp)$ aggregate to zero.